 Over-the-counter Derivative Transactions: We are subject to credit risk due to the risk of nonperformance by counterparties to our derivative agreements.
 For bilateral derivative agreements, the degree of counterparty risk depends on the extent to which master netting arrangements, collateral requirements and other credit enhancements are included in such contracts to mitigate the risk.
 We manage counterparty credit risk through credit analysis, collateral requirements and adherence to the requirements set forth in our policies and FHFA regulations.
-We require collateral agreements on all over-the-counter derivatives that establish collateral delivery thresholds.
+We require collateral agreements on all over-the-counter derivatives.
 Additionally, collateral related to over-the-counter derivatives with member institutions includes collateral assigned to us, as evidenced by a written security agreement, and which may be held by the member institution for our benefit.
 Based on credit analyses and collateral requirements, we do not anticipate any credit losses on our over-the-counter derivative agreements.
 See Note 13 - Fair Value to the financial statements in this Form 10-Q and Note 16 - Fair Value in our 2016 Form 10-K for discussion regarding our fair value methodology for over-the-counter derivative assets and liabilities, including an evaluation of the potential for the fair value of these instruments to be affected by counterparty credit risk.

-Our bilateral derivative agreements may contain provisions that require us to post additional collateral with our counterparties if there is deterioration in our credit rating, except for those derivative agreements with a zero unsecured collateral threshold for both parties, in which case positions are required to be fully collateralized regardless of credit rating.
+For most of our bilateral derivative transactions executed prior to March 1, 2017, and for all transactions entered into after March 1, 2017, our bilateral derivative agreements are fully collateralized with a zero unsecured threshold in accordance with variation margin requirements issued by the U.S. federal bank regulatory agencies and the CFTC, as discussed in the Legislative and Regulatory Developments in the Bank's Annual Report on Form 10-K for the year ended December 31, 2015.
+Certain of our bilateral derivative agreements may contain provisions that require us to post additional collateral with our counterparties for transactions executed prior to March 1, 2017, if there is deterioration in our credit rating.
 If our credit rating is lowered by a major credit rating agency, such as Standard and Poor's or Moody's, we would be required to deliver additional collateral on derivatives in net liability positions.
-If our credit rating had been lowered from its current rating to the next lower rating, we would have been required to deliver up to an additional \$25 million of collateral at fair value to our derivatives counterparties at March 31, 2017.
+If our credit rating had been lowered from its current rating to the next lower rating at June 30, 2017, no material amount of additional collateral would have been required to be delivered to our derivatives counterparties.